afunnydev/tinysociety/content/articles/2018-07-01-how-to-find-a-tiny-house-builder.md

 * Document your work well- take plenty of photos of the interiors and exteriors of your completed projects.
 * Treat your clients well—word of mouth and testimonials are of utmost importance.
 * Create an online presence.
 Unless you have a steady stream of local word-of-mouth business to keep you busy, you'll need to attract new customers.
 You're not likely to be taken seriously without a decent website.
-Get the word out about your work in Tiny House online forums and social media.
+Get the word out about your work in Tiny House online forums and social media as well as [guest posting packages](https://linkhouse.net/guest-posting-packages/).

 ## Summary